ninoslavmiskovic/log-data-generator/README.md

 This Python script generates a synthetic dataset of unstructured logs in CSV format, simulating logs from various services over a one-year period.
 The logs include different severity levels, sources, and detailed messages with dynamic content, suitable for testing, analysis, or demonstration purposes.

+## Ensuring Unique Datasets on Each Execution

+Because the script relies on randomization without a fixed seed, every time you execute it:
+- New Log Entries: You’ll get a fresh set of log entries, with different timestamps, sources, levels, and messages.
+- Varied Data: Usernames, IP addresses, transaction details, and other data points will be unique.
+- Different Patterns: While the overall structure and patterns (like error spikes) remain consistent, the specific details and timing will change.

+This behavior is beneficial for:
+- Testing: Allows you to test your log analysis tools or applications with varied data.
+- Simulation: Helps simulate real-world scenarios where log data is never the same.
+- Learning: Provides diverse datasets for practice in data analysis, machine learning, or cybersecurity.

 ## Features

 - **Simulates realistic log data** from multiple services: